 Verdict of the contest

-After the closing of the III edition of the European Flash Fiction Contest, a total of 1200 texts were received over the call period from the January, 30th to April, 1st.
-2020.
-All the texts —originally written in the different 13 European participating languages— were submitted to a first reading round composed of different members of each of the 13 participating EACWP institutions.
+After the closing of the II edition of the European Flash Fiction Contest, a total of 2000 texts were received over the call period from the February, 26th to April, 30th 2021.
+All the texts —originally written in the different 13 European participating languages— were submitted to a first reading round composed of different members of each of the 14 participating EACWP institutions.
 This preliminary jury read and judged the texts in their original national language and selected one winner per institution in this first round of the contest.

 The 13 finalists’ texts were translated into English in order to be submitted to a second reading round composed of a jury headed by only one representative per institution.
-This final EACWP jury was comprised of the following members: Franco Chiaravalloti (Escola d’escriptura), Andrea Holland (University of East Anglia), Conceição Garcia (Escrever Escrever), Rudie Verbunt (Creatief Schrijven), Daniel Kubec (The University of Creative Communication), Magnus Eriksson (Linnaeus University), Maja Lucas (University of Southern Denmark), Mariana Torres (Escuela de Escritores), Marie-Pascale Lescot (Aleph-Écriture), Tom Verstappen (ArTEZ), Peter Waugh (Vienna Poetry School / sfd), Vesa Lahti (Jyväskylä University) and Tal Bachini (Sadnaot Habait).
+This final EACWP jury was comprised of the following members: Franco Chiaravalloti (Escola d’escriptura), Andrea Holland (University of East Anglia), Conceição Garcia (Escrever Escrever), An Leenders (Creatief Schrijven), Daniel Kubec (University of Creative Communication), Magnus Eriksson (Linnaeus University), Maja Lucas (University of Southern Denmark), Rubén Abella (Escuela de Escritores), Marie-Pascale Lescot (Aleph-Écriture), Frederike Luijten (ArTEZ), Peter Waugh (Vienna Poetry School / sfd) and Moran Levi (Sadnaot Habait).

 Taking Eurovision’s contest as a model, the voting was distributed according to the following ranking points: